On the acceptable elements: Abstract

 \section{Abstract}

-In this paper, we study the set $B(G, \mu)$ of acceptable elements for any $p$-adic group $G$.
-We show that $B(G, \mu)$ contains a unique maximal element and is represented by an element in the admissible subset of the associated Iwahori-Weyl group.
+In this paper, we study the set $B(G, \{\mu\})$ of acceptable elements for any $p$-adic group $G$.
+We show that $B(G, \{\mu\})$ contains a unique maximal element and the maximal element is represented by an element in the admissible subset of the associated Iwahori-Weyl group.